LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Findings

-\ipstart{Consistent Language Practice with \quizapp{}} Of the 3,325 query-response pairs, our question generation pipeline classified 2708 (81.4\%) pairs as English language queries and included to the question generation pool.
-The pipeline initially produced 5,682 questions, of which 997 (17.5\%) were removed during the automated quality assessment.
-As a result, 3,290 questions were eventually exposed to participants (117.5 per participant).
 Including the reappeared cases, participants solved a total of 7,155 questions (255.5 per participant).
 These questions were curated in 604 quizzes and participants completed most ones, leaving only 10 quizzes incomplete (1.7\%) throughout the study period.
 Over the three weeks, Participants completed at least one quiz in \quizapp{} for 13.4 days on average ($SD=2.8$, $min=10$ [P27], $max=19$ [P21]), indicating similar compliance with \queryapp{}.
 Participants completed an average of 1.04 quizzes per day ($min=0.32$ [P9], $max=2.11$ [P8]), spending about 9.3 minutes ($SD=3.0$) per quiz.
 This result is more than twice the number of quizzes required to qualify for study completion; the minimum requirement was 10 days out of 21, at least one quiz per day, or roughly 0.5 quizzes per day on average. \autoref{fig:hourly_lingoquiz} presents participants’ hourly engagement patterns, showing a more than twofold increase in usage around 10 p.m.
 This pattern aligns with trends observed in other popular mobile applications.

 Of 3,290 unique questions, 927 questions (28.2\%) appeared more than once, with the most frequently reappeared item occurring 15 times.
 On average, each question appeared across 2.86 quizzes ($SD=1.48$).
 As the questions were repeatedly presented, participants became more likely to answer them correctly.
 The average accuracy for questions presented for the first time was 82.6\%, which gradually increased to 89.5\% upon the second exposure in another quiz, and further to 92.4\% upon the third exposure.